WPCD-Workflows/documentation/source/introduction.rst

 EUROfusion Gateway
    The EUROfusion Gateway is a computer cluster presently hosted at CINECA, Bologna, Italy.
-   It is used as central repository of WPCD software, for development and fusion simulations.
+   It is used as central repository of the EU-IM software,  as well as platfrom for developments and fusion simulations.

 EU-IM Portal
    The `EU-IM Portal